cloudfoundry/cli-workstation/README.md

 ## How to use on Ubuntu (18.04)
 For fresh installs on Ubuntu run the following command:
+(Note the bottom section for workarounds on a fresh workstation)

 ```
 $ sudo apt install curl